EunicePMV/cs50P/project/README.md

 3. templates/invoice.html
 - <div style='text-align: justify;'>
     The file contains the invoice template, where data is structured using Jinja2 syntax to be able to render data dynamically.
-When "project.py" is executed, it prompts user for customer details, which are then populated into the template
+When "project.py" is executed, it prompts user for customer details, which are then populated into the template.
 </div>